"There should be no rules in the bedroom or kitchen. The exception is curing meats. The rules for this process are rigid."

 |

-- 85 grams powdered dextrose — Can substitute table sugar if necessary.
+- 85 grams powdered dextrose — Can substitute table sugar if you must, but the dextrose works better

 - 85 grams salt